Ten Days That Shook the World: Background

 John Reed was on an assignment for The Masses, a magazine of socialist politics, when he was reporting on the Russian Revolution.
 Although Reed stated that he had "tried to see events with the eye of a conscientious reporter, interested in setting down the truth" during the time of the event, he stated in the preface that "in the struggle my sympathies were not neutral" (since the book primarily shares the perspective of the Russian working class).

 Before John Reed left for Russia, the Espionage Act was passed on June 15, 1917.
 This provided for fines and imprisonment as a punishment for interference with the recruiting of soldiers and prohibited the mailing of any newspaper or magazine that promoted such sentiments.
-The U.S. Post Office was also given permission to deny any mailing disqualified by these standards from further postal delivery, and then to disqualify a magazine because it had missed a mailing (owing to the ban) and could therefore be no longer considered a "regular publication".
-The Masses was thereby forced by the United States federal government to cease publication during the autumn of 1917, after the staff refused to change the magazine's policy against World War I. The Liberator, a magazine founded by Max Eastman and controlled by him and his sister, published Reed's Russian Revolution accounts instead.
+The US Post Office was also given permission to deny any mailing disqualified by these standards from further postal delivery, and then to disqualify a magazine because it had missed a mailing (owing to the ban) and could therefore be no longer considered a "regular publication".
+The Masses was thereby forced by the United States federal government to cease publication during the autumn of 1917 after the staff refused to change the magazine's policy against World War I. The Liberator, a magazine founded by Max Eastman and controlled by him and his sister, Crystal Eastman, published Reed's Russian Revolution accounts instead.
 In an effort to ensure the magazine's survival, Eastman compromised and tempered its views.

 Reed returned from Russia during April 1918 via Kristiania in Norway.
 Since February 23, he had been prohibited from traveling either to America or Russia by the United States Department of State.
 His trunk of notes and materials about the revolution (which included Russian handbills, newspapers, and written speeches) were seized by custom officials, who interrogated him for four hours over his activities in Russia during the previous eight months.
 Michael Gold, an eyewitness to Reed's arrival to Manhattan, recalls how "a swarm of Department of Justice men stripped him, went over every inch of his clothes and baggage, and put him through the usual inquisition.
 Reed had been sick with ptomaine on the boat.
 The inquisition had also been painful."
 Back home during mid-summer 1918, Reed, worried that "his vivid impressions on the revolution would fade," fought to regain his papers from the possession of the government, which long refused to return them.

 Reed did not receive his materials until seven months later in November.
 Max Eastman recalls a meeting with John Reed in the middle of Sheridan Square during the period of time when Reed isolated himself writing the book.